-- Part A relates to the SO Commodity Charge; - Part B relates to the TO Commodity Charge; and - Part C relates to TO Exit Capacity Charges; and - Part D provides details of the annual charge setting timetable and sources of further information.
+- Part A relates to the SO Commodity Charge; - Part B relates to the TO Commodity Charge; and - Part C provides details of the annual charge setting timetable and sources of further information.

 PART A: SO COMMODITY CHARGE

 The SO Commodity Charge recovers the difference between the SO allowed revenue and revenues received from other SO charges.